opengisch/QField-docs/documentation/reference/how-to-contribute-using-codespace.en.md

 ---
-title: Contributing Using Codespaces
+title: QField Documentation Contribution
 tx_slug: documentation_get-started_how-to-contribute-using-codespaces
 ---

 # Contributing to the Documentation Using GitHub Codespaces

 You can contribute to the QField documentation by making improvements, correcting spelling and grammar, or adding new information.
 This guide provides a workflow that doesn't require installing anything on your local machine.
 All you need is a web browser and a free GitHub account.

 We will use GitHub Codespaces, an online development environment that automatically sets up all the necessary tools for you.